mtanabe-sj/Maximilians-Hex-Tab/README.md

 |WM_VSCROLL|OnVScroll|The scroll page width is given by _vi.RowsPerPage_.
 Page-wise actions invoke startFadeoutDelay of AnnotationCollection to refresh with annotation fadeout.|
 |WM_HSCROLL|OnHScroll|The scroll page width is given by _vi.ColsPerPage_.
 Horizontal scroll bar is visible only in 16 or 32 BPR.
 The offset column remains visible even when the hex and ASCII columns are shifted.|

 Some of the commands metioned above engage dialog interaction.
-They are _Keyword Search_, _Print_, and _Save as Image_.
+They are _Keyword Search_, _Save as Image_, and _Print_.

-_Keyword Search_ uses dialog class FindDlg.
+_OnFindData_ for _Keyword Search_ uses dialog class FindDlg.
 Users can specify a keyword in one of the three encodings.

 	* UTF-8 (FINDCONFIGFLAG_ENCODING_UTF8)
 	* UTF-16 (FINDCONFIGFLAG_ENCODING_UTF16)